Details

 In 2007 she was shipped back to the UK to take part in that year's celebration of 100 years of Metre Rule Sailing.
 She competed at the Centennial World Championships on the Clyde where she won her class and the Sira Cup.
 She then went on to win the Eight Metre Class at the Metre Class Centenary Regatta at Cowes.

 Although she performed well in the 2007 regattas, SASKIA was clearly showing signs of age and was in need of restoration.
-She was sold by her then Australia owners, John and Michael Stephen to another Australian, Michael Maxwell.
-Mr Maxwell arranged for her to be shipped to the Absolute Projects yard in Lisbon, Portugal where a major restoration project began in 2008.
-Mr Maxwell’s original intention was to ship her back to Australia as a fully restored classic yacht.
+She was sold by her Australian owners, John and Michael Stephen, to another Australian, Michael Maxwell.
+Mr Maxwell arranged for her to be shipped to the Absolute Projects yard in Lisbon, Portugal where a major restoration project began in 2008, with the intention to ship her back to Australia as a fully restored classic yacht.

 For various reasons the project stalled and although it was substantially completed by 2010, Mr. Maxwell had not given instructions to ship.
-At this point another Eight Metre owner, a UK resident, heard of the project and arranged to inspect in August 2011.
-A period of protracted negotiation then took place and a sale finally happened on 2 November 2011.
-The new owner then arranged for further work to be done to put SASKIA back to her original condition including the removal of the engine.
+At this point another Eight Metre owner, a UK resident, heard of the project and became the owner in November 2011.
+Further work was then done to put SASKIA back to her original condition including the removal of the engine.
+Since 2011, SASKIA has been meticulously maintained by her current owner.
+She is configured to race in the prestigious Neptune class.

 Own this vessel?